LansariFedi/DataWrangler/README.md

 ## License

-This project is licensed under the MIT License - see the <a href="https://opensource.org/license/mit" target="_blank">LICENSE</a>
-file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-Contributing
+## Contributing

 Contributions are welcome!
 Please open an issue or submit a pull request for any improvements or bug fixes.

 ## Author